Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for conditional OT

 for some $L_\Y>0$.
 In other words, $\phi^\dagger$ belongs to the mixed regularity space $C^{1}( \Y ; H^1(\U))$, i.e., Lipschitz functions taking values in $H^1(\U)$.

 Since the projection of $\phi^\dagger$ onto Legendre polynomials of degree $M$ converges in $C^2$ thanks to Caffarelli's regularity theorem \cite{caffarelli1992regularity} (see also \cref{prop:BT-regularity}), we infer that for sufficiently large $M$, it is guaranteed that the projection is strongly convex and smooth, and thus belongs to $\mathcal{F}$.
 Hence, the standard approximation rates for Legendre polynomials can be applied in that regime.
-To this end, combining the approximation rates of Legendre polynomials for $H^1$-functions \cite{canuto1982approximation} as well as Lisphitz continuous functions \cite{devore1993constructive}, yields the bound,
+To this end, combining the approximation rates of Legendre polynomials for $H^1$-functions \cite{canuto1982approximation} as well as Lipschitz continuous functions \cite{devore1993constructive}, yields the bound,

 provided $M$ is large enough.
 Let us now verify the conditions of \Cref{thm: fast rate}.
-Thanks to condition (ii) ($\eta_\U$ is strongly log-concave) and (iii) ($\nu(\cdot\mid y)$ are uniformly strongly log-concave uniformly) we readily have the Poincar\'e inequalities of~\Cref{assump: fast rate}(1) after a direct application of the Brascamp-Lieb inequality; see \cref{thm: BL inequality} and also~\cite{brascamp1976extensions}.
-Furthermore, since $\nu_\Y=\int_\U \nu(\cdot, \d u)$, by a corollary of the Brascamp-Lieb inequality, \eqref{eq: BL hessian bound}, we get
+Thanks to conditions (ii) and (iii) we readily have the Poincar\'e inequalities of~\Cref{assump: fast rate}(2) after a direct application of the Brascamp-Lieb inequality; see \cref{thm: BL inequality} and also~\cite{brascamp1976extensions}.
+Since $\nu_\Y=\int_\U \nu(\cdot, \d u)$, by a corollary of the Brascamp-Lieb inequality, \eqref{eq: BL hessian bound}, we get